-English Romantic art rejected Neoclassicism's order, embracing and instead.
-Artists used dramatic compositions and vibrant colors to evoke strong feelings, elevating everyday rural life and to new heights.
+English Romantic art rejected Neoclassicism's order, embracing emotion and individualism instead.
+Artists used dramatic compositions and vibrant colors to evoke strong feelings, elevating everyday rural life and nature to new heights.

 Key Features of English Romantic Art